csvurt/stl-reader/README.md

 ### Reading large ASCII STL files client-side

-When reading large ASCII STL files on the client-side with Node.js you will get a RangeError (RangeError: Maximum call stack size exceeded) when using both the *read* and the *readAscii* functions.
+When reading large ASCII STL files on the client-side inside a browser you will get a RangeError (RangeError: Maximum call stack size exceeded) when using both the *read* and the *readAscii* functions.
 In this case it is best to use the *readAsync* function.
 The *readAsync* function takes a callback that receives